John Grimshaw Wilkinson: Biography

-He died on 28 February 1937 in Leeds and was buried in an unconsecrated grave in Beckett Street Cemetery.
+He died on 28 February 1937 in Leeds and was buried in a grave in Beckett Street Cemetery.

 Recognition

 In 1915 the University of Leeds conferred on him an Honorary Degree of Master of Science.
 At his degree conferral it was said that it was "largely due to him that our [Leeds'] parks and gardens are adorned with so many beautiful trees and plants".

 Legacy

 Wilkinson built up an extensive herbarium collection, which includes many extinct or rare specimens.
 In 1982 it was transferred to Leeds Museums & Galleries.
 Much of the collection is held at Leeds Discovery Centre.

 Newspaper cuttings relating to his life are part of the Helen Keller Archive.